Skip to content

 typescript

-import { Engine } from "@quantum-realm-games/quantum-forge-framework/engine";
+import { Engine } from "quantum-forge-engine/engine";

-import { PixiRenderer, GameLoop } from "@quantum-realm-games/quantum-forge-framework/rendering";
+import { PixiRenderer, GameLoop } from "quantum-forge-engine/rendering";

-import { QuantumPropertyManager, ensureLoaded } from "@quantum-realm-games/quantum-forge-framework/quantum";
+import { QuantumPropertyManager, ensureLoaded } from "quantum-forge/quantum";

 Vite Configuration